ehauser-mind/PICNIC/paper.md

 ---

-Positron Emission Tomography (PET) is a valuable tool used in research and clinical settings to noninvasively image the human brain in vivo.
+Statement of need: Positron Emission Tomography (PET) is a valuable tool used in research and clinical settings to noninvasively image the human brain in vivo.
 PET can quantify up to nanomolar levels of specific components of brain metabolic and neurochemical processes, thus providing information on the distribution of